How to Implement NLP in Healthcare: Benefits and Applications

-In this chaos, they forget the most important thing— optimal utilization of patient data.
+In this chaos, they forget one thing, optimal storage and use of patient data.

 This is where Natural Language Processing (NLP) steps in.